Big Horn, Wyoming: Schools

 Public education in Big Horn is provided by Sheridan County School District #1.

 Big Horn has a K-12 campus serving nearly 400 students.
 Graduating classes number approximately 40 students.
 Standardized test scores are routinely among Wyoming's highest due to small class size, excellent teachers and administration, and an involved community.
 Recent years have seen several National Merit Scholars and a graduate who was nominated for the Rhodes Scholarship.
 Several graduates are enrolled in doctoral programs and medical school.
 Big Horn has also earned a reputation for competitive athletic teams, with several state championships in football, volleyball, and girls basketball in the last decade.

 Big Horn School uses a four-day week with classes from 8 am to 4 pm, and teacher in-service days on Friday.
 Though controversial at its inception, this non-traditional schedule allows for increased teacher training and curriculum development, and reduces the need for students to miss school to attend athletic contests and other extracurricular activities on Fridays.
 It also allows for a consistent three-day weekend, giving children more time to be nurtured in the home setting.

 In 2009, the Wyoming School Facilities Commission approved plans for new school buildings to meet Big Horn's future education needs.
 In August 2010, construction was completed on a new two-story combined middle school/high school.
-A new elementary school will also be built on the current school property, in the location of the old middle school/high school which was demolished in the summer of 2010.
+A new elementary school was built on the current school property, in the location of the old middle school/high school which was demolished in the summer of 2010.